 3 | $240,000 | $45,000 | $250,000 | $5,250 |

-3. Net financial investment losses: If you have incurred losses from financial investments like stocks, shares, or rental properties, these losses are considered in assessing your income for the 293 Tax.
+- Net financial investment losses: If you have incurred losses from financial investments like stocks, shares, or rental properties, these losses are considered in assessing your income for Division 293 Tax.
 They are considered to provide a comprehensive picture of your financial situation.

-5. Amounts on which family trust distribution tax has been paid: If you have received distributions from a family trust and tax has already been paid on those distributions, these amounts are accounted for in your income for 293 Tax purposes.
+- Amounts on which family trust distribution tax has been paid: If you have received distributions from a family trust and tax has already been paid on those distributions, these amounts are not included in your income for Division 293 Tax purposes.
 It prevents double taxation and ensures fair treatment of distributed income.

-Also, remember that if you have received lump sum super benefits that have already been taxed at a rate of zero, they will not be considered part of your income for the 293 Tax.
+If you have received lump sum super benefits that have already been taxed at a rate of zero, they will not be considered part of your income for Division 293 Tax.

 - Employer contributions: These are the contributions made by your employer to your accumulation fund as part of your employment benefits.